jameschen108/mlb-pitch-framing-analysis/METHODS.md

 ## 5. Uncertainty

-Every reported quantity carries an interval, and intervals are propagated rather than attached.

 **Δ posterior.** For each posterior draw, η is reconstructed for every pitch, Δ is computed as `σ(η) − σ(η − u_catcher)`, and averaged within catcher.
 The result is a posterior distribution over Δ per catcher; the interval is its 2.5/97.5 percentiles.

 **Runs.** `runs = Δ × shadow-zone pitches × 0.125` is computed **per draw**, then summarised.
 Multiplying a point estimate and attaching an interval afterwards would understate the uncertainty.

 **Pairwise comparisons.** `P(Δ_A > Δ_B)` is counted directly from the joint posterior draws, which is the only way to answer "is A better than B" without pretending the two estimates are independent.

-**Separability is reported as a headline, not buried.** On 2023: 27 of 102 catchers (26%) have intervals excluding zero; 27% of pairs are resolved at 95%.
+**Separability.** On 2023: 27 of 102 catchers (26%) have intervals excluding zero; 27% of pairs are resolved at 95%.
 Restricting to catchers with ≥1,000 shadow-zone pitches raises these to 53% and 55%.
 On 2021–2022, P(rank 1 > rank 2) = 0.77.

 **Coverage at the extremes is lower than nominal.** Simulation shows coverage for the largest third of effects running 3 to 6 points below overall coverage, in every scenario including the unconfounded baseline — 89.0% against 94.7% there.
-Shrinkage pulls the ends in, and the ends are what a leaderboard is read for.
-This caveat is printed on the caterpillar plot rather than left to a footnote.
+The estimator is doing this, not the data: partial pooling buys its stability at the tails, which is where a leaderboard is read.
+The caterpillar plot carries the caveat as a caption.

 ---